pucheng-tan/WordFlow-wiki/Requirements-Research/List-of-Requirements.md

 - may perform all of the tasks of an administrative user
 - may assign standard users or user groups to one or more administrative users for them to manage

-## Typing Definitions
-### Words Per Minute (wpm)
-- The average number of words per minute that a user is able to type.
-- Given s = total time of typing challenge (seconds) and c = total number of correct characters typed (including spaces and punctuation):
-   - wpm = (c / 5) / (s / 60)

-### Accuracy
-- The ratio of correct characters typed vs the total number of characters in the challenge:
-- Given t = total characters in challenge, and c = total number of correct characters typed
-   - accuracy = c / t

-# Requirements
 ## Functional Requirements
 //user tasks that the system needs to support